Am 6. Januar 2016 wurde Version 22.214.171.1249 des ENow Management Systems veröffentlicht.

 When setting up Exchange Server or any other Enterprise application that provides IIS services (i.e. SharePoint), it might be a requirement to change the default folder path für IIS log files to a different location than the default location (C:\inetpb\logs).
-Even though that todays physical or virtual system drives are in the 100GB range, it might be a design requirement to have the folder path placed on a different volume.
+Even though todays physical or virtual system drives are in the 100GB range, it might be a design requirement to have the folder path placed on a different volume.

 Especially when you have to configure more than one server, you prefer to have configurations implemented by script.

-The script Set-Webserver.ps1 provides in it's current release the configuration of:
+The script Set-Webserver.ps1 provides in its current release the configuration of:

-Addtional configurations, like logExtFileFlags, logFormat, truncateSize, can be implemented, if required.
+Additional configurations, like logExtFileFlags, logFormat, truncateSize, can be implemented, if required.